AdobeDocs/adobeio-codelabs-custom-events/lessons/lesson2.md

 ## Lesson 2: Register the App as Event Provider

-After the you have your app ready now you can register the app as event provider.
 ### Set up project and use CLI to register the app as event provider
 After set up your integration and collect the informations, you can start set up your event provider